Sex and Culture: Content

 The book concludes with the assertion that, in order to maintain a rationalistic society, sexual drive should be controlled and shifted to more productive work.
 Unwin notes that women should enjoy the same legal rights as men and that the condition for a high level of cultural achievement lies in restricting prenuptial sexual opportunity rather than a state of patriarchy, although the two have historically coincided.

-The books states that the effect of sexual constraints, either pre or post-nuptial, has always led to increased flourishing of a culture.
+The book states that the effect of sexual constraints, either pre or post-nuptial, has always led to increased flourishing of a culture.
 Conversely, increased sexual freedom always led to the collapse of a culture three generations later.
 The highest flourishing of culture had the most powerful combination: pre-nuptial chastity coupled with “absolute monogamy”.
 Rationalist cultures that retained this combination for at least three generations exceeded all other cultures in every area, including literature, art, science, furniture, architecture, engineering, and agriculture.
 Only three out of the eighty-six cultures studied ever attained this level.